You often add links to your emails.

 Links in Emails Best Practices

 As hinted earlier, adding links to emails is a tricky business.
-Follow these steps to make sure you’re on the right side of the law.
+Follow these 3 best practices to make sure you’re on the right side of the law.

 Your message prepares the prospect on what to expect when they click the link.